 Appreciations and Approaches

 Despite its grandiose introductory remarks, Rousseau’s essay on the Mérode Altarpiece is full of sensitive observations.
-He remarks on the realism in the work, which he ascribes to the pattern of light and color on the objects, rather than the arrangement of the forms in surface or in depth:
+He ascribes the realism in the work to the pattern of light and color on the objects, rather than to the arrangement of the forms in surface or in depth, about which he remarks:

 Here the painter entirely changed and transformed reality to serve his own purpose of making the picture more effective.
 One of his methods was to make the outline of one form lead directly into another, for instance, the right hand of the angel and the table, thus guiding the eye forcibly from one place to another. . . .
 These lines play a vital part in the picture’s surface and give it what might be called a visual rhythm.28